The National Issues Forums Institute

-The NIF Network is open to everyone interested in the practice of group deliberation.
-Here you’ll find Conveners (those who organize Forums), trained Moderators, and Participants from all walks of life.
-With the support of the Institute, they self-organize into short-term groups, such as independent discussion groups and Study Circles, or ongoing larger groups like The Centers for Public Life created by existing community-based organizations.
+The NIF network is open to everyone interested in the practice of group deliberation.
+Here you’ll find conveners (those who organize forums), trained moderators, and participants from all walks of life.
+With the support of the institute, they self-organize into short-term groups, such as independent discussion groups and study circles, or ongoing larger groups like Network Partners created by existing community-based organizations.

 The NIF Institute.

-The Institute’s central activity is to publish and distribute an ongoing series of Issue Books and videos that prepare you for thoughtful discussion of many of today’s thorniest problems—healthcare, immigration, Social Security and racial strife.
+The institute’s central activity is to publish and distribute an ongoing series of Issue Guides and videos that prepare you for thoughtful discussion of many of today’s thorniest problems—healthcare, immigration, Social Security, and racial strife.